 1. Don’t buy cellphones for your child below 13 years old.
-Electronic wireless devices like cellphones emit radiation that can impact badly on your child’s growing brain.
-Please read how cellphones develop impacts your child’s developing brain on International Parenting Association website.
+Electronic wireless devices like cellphones emit radiation that can impact your child’s growing brain.
+Please read how cellphones develop impacts your child’s developing brain on the International Parenting Association website.

 2. Limit the amount of time your child spends talking or listening to music on their cellphone.
 The brain needs a rest and should not be constantly bombarded with stimuli.
 The same goes for TV as well.
 Switch them off when not in use, especially while sleeping or doing homework.

 3. Lead by example.
-For instance, do not talk on the cellphone while driving or answer a call in the middle of conversations.
-You can read more cellphone etiquette tips from BulkSMS.
+For instance, do not talk on the cellphone while driving or answer a call in the middle of a conversation.
+You can read more cellphone etiquette tips from Bulksms.

 4. Teach your children phone manners from the moment they are given their first cellphones.
 Most children and adults have not been taught how to use their cellphones appropriately.
 Good manners include switching off your cellphone at events like church, family gatherings and if you must, excuse yourself and move into another room.